 THE BOOTH HALL BABIES

 The story of the Booth Hall babies and Calderstones role in protecting the most vulnerable members of society, especially during the early years of the Second World War, was revealed during the recent research of the Cemetery.
 Apart from the burial records at the Hospital, very little information had been retained and even the 99 year old Elizabeth Thompson, since deceased, our oldest and perhaps best informed contributor, was unable to assist with details.
-Much more detailed records were available in the Reference Section of the Manchester Central Library, the assistance and guidance provided by the Central Library staff has given us a much clearer understanding of events..
+Much more detailed records were available in the Reference and Archive Sections of the Manchester Central Library, the assistance and guidance provided by the Central Library staff has given us a much clearer understanding of events..

 The details of the babies

 This contemporaneous description of the Booth Hall babies' arrival at Calderstones was only recently discovered.
 It had previously been assumed that the transfer of the children had been achieved via road transport, but this brief description perfectly reflects the grim reality of that transfer.
 At this time, it is not known if the two ambulance trains proceeded into the Hospital's own station and sidings or discharged their patients and passengers at Whalley Station, over half a mile away from the nearest Ward.

 Early photo of the Booth Hall babies' graves

 Below is an early photo of the Booth Hall babies' graves looking north.
 The 8 graves in the C of E section are in the foreground, the 6 RC burials are in the distance.
 Below is a photo looking North which includes all the Booth Hall babies graves.
 In the distance you can see the hospital houses of Kingsmill Avenue

 The 1977/78 photo